The water we drink |

 Calcium, hardness and scaling

-Most consumer think that calcium is good for health, and they are right.
+Most consumers think that calcium is good for health, and they are right.
 Several mineral water producers advertise the calcium content of their products as healthy.
 They are not totally right, as the human body does not assimilate well the calcium present in drinking water.
 The calcium in dairy products, green vegetables and other food is assimilated more easily.

 The same consumers know that "hard" water causes whitish deposits of scale in the kettle and in the water pipes and hot water boiler.
 What many don't realise is that the scale is precisely made of calcium carbonate.
 In other words, calcium is good for my bones but bad for the electric coffee machine.